 Dear friends, family and supporters,

-Thank you for taking a moment to check out my personal donation and Team Sassy page for the National Stroke Association.
+Thank you for taking a moment to check out Team Sassy page for the National Stroke Association.
 The Comeback Trail is a walk/fun run event to raise stroke awareness and celebrate the journey of coming back strong after stroke.

 This will be my first event as a stroke survivor.